Center Stage--Focus on the Elderly

 - Spaide, Deborah.
 Teaching Your Kids to Care.
 New York: Carol Publishing Group, 1995.
 ISBN: 0806516372

-Anticipatory Set: Ask students to consider the following statement, "Write down all the thoughts and feelings you have when I say 'elderly people'."
+Anticipatory Set: Ask students to "Write down all the thoughts and feelings you have when I say 'elderly people'."
 This can be done in list format, although use of a concept map/web is suggested for greater expression of ideas.
-(To encourage honest expression of thoughts and feelings, students may fold and seal/staple the paper for privacy.)
-The teacher may opt to complete one also as a means of comparison and self-reflection.
 This list or map should be collected to use as a pre-assessment survey.

 Have students look through newspapers and magazines for pictures of elderly people.
 Once they are collected, use them as a springboard for discussion regarding stereotypes, prejudice and discrimination.
-Talk about the positive and negative images portrayed.
+Talk about the positive and negative stereotypes of elderly people portrayed.

 Ask students if they ever hear people talk about "kids these days" as though all kids are the same—and all "bad."
 Ask, "How do you feel about that?"
 Relate these words as words of prejudice reflecting stereotypes and any resulting discrimination.